Elance

 Elance.com is primarily known for one-time projects, but is also a good resource for ongoing work like virtual assistance.
 If you find a provider you like, you can hire them again and again, or set up a longer-term arrangement, but it’s nice that you don’t have any long-term obligation upfront.

 The quality and cost of virtual assistants can vary greatly, so be sure to check out the feedback of each provider and see what other employers are saying about them.
 You’ll want to look for someone with a long history of positive reviews.
 Does their reputation justify their price?
-I’ve had some success googling the provider as well, because sometimes their Elance portfolio doesn’t tell the whole story.
-Since many VAs maintain accounts on multiple sites under the same name, you can check their profiles on oDesk and other sites too.

 Have you had any experience with Elance in general, or with Elance virtual assistants specifically?
 If so, please share it here.